bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/deploying-kas-fleet-manager-to-openshift.md

 - `MAS_SSO_INSECURE`: Skip TLS insecure verification for the connection to a MAS SSO instance.
 Defaults to value false.
 - `OSD_IDP_MAS_SSO_CLIENT_ID`: The client id for a MAS SSO service account used to configure OpenShift identity provider.
 Defaults to value read from _./secrets/osd-idp-keycloak-service.clientId_
 - `OSD_IDP_MAS_SSO_CLIENT_SECRET`: The client secret for a MAS SSO service account used to configure OpenShift identity provider.
 Defaults to value read from _./secrets/osd-idp-keycloak-service.clientSecret_
-- `IMAGE_PULL_DOCKER_CONFIG`: Docker config content for pulling private images.
+- `IMAGE_PULL_DOCKER_CONFIG`: Base64 encoded Docker config content for pulling private images.
 Defaults to value read from _./secrets/image-pull.dockerconfigjson_
-- `KUBE_CONFIG`: Kubeconfig content for standalone dataplane clusters communication.
+- `KUBE_CONFIG`: Base64 encoded Kubeconfig content for standalone dataplane clusters communication.
 Defaults to `''`
 - `OBSERVABILITY_RHSSO_LOGS_CLIENT_ID`: The client id for a RHSSO service account that has read logs permission.
 Defaults to vaue read from _./secrets/rhsso-logs.clientId_
 - `OBSERVABILITY_RHSSO_LOGS_SECRET`: The client secret for a RHSSO service account that has read logs permission.
 Defaults to vaue read from _./secrets/rhsso-logs.clientSecret_
 - `OBSERVABILITY_RHSSO_METRICS_CLIENT_ID`: The client id for a RHSSO service account that has remote-write metrics permission.
 Defaults to vaue read from _./secrets/rhsso-metrics.clientId_